Parent Resources

 • Campers who are neurodivergent will work with members of the Camp Wellness team to ensure support in areas they need, such as bunk and activity integration, social dynamics, daily transitions, and free time.

-• We provide a CORE tent (chill out, relax, and energize) at camp which is a space where all campers can go when they need a sensory break or respite from the broader camp community.
+• We provide a CORE (chill out, relax, and energize) tent at camp which is a space where all campers can go when they need a sensory break or respite from the broader camp community.

 • We will update families with children who are neurodiverse as needed throughout the summer to share how their child is doing at camp.
 Our staff will also be in touch if we have any additional questions or concerns.